 Only once you know yourself and understand the basics of investing can you pick the perfect investment for you.
 In a perfect world, the perfect investment would be safe, provide income, and grow.
 It is the "unicorn" of investing that everyone is looking for.
 Unfortunately, it doesn't exist but there are investments that will be a benefit to you.

 What's Most Important to You?

 The first step to investing is to determine which of the following results are most important to you at this stage of your life:

 If you are just starting out and have no emergency fund, you probably want to focus on safety first.
 If you have a cushion saved up, and you are investing for retirement 20 years or more down the road, growth would be most important.
 If you're about to retire, you'll want to focus on income.

 Of course, the ideal investment would provide them all.
 It would be completely safe, it would provide you with a sufficient level of income to keep pace with inflation, and your principal would grow.

 If you want an investment that is safe, you have to be willing to accept less income and growth—as defined by the market value of the investment.
 If you want an investment that produces a consistent income, you have to understand that it will not grow much.
 If you want an investment that grows, you have to be willing to accept less safety.

 Determine Your Time Horizon

-- Short-term: money you will potentially need within 1-2 years.
+- Short-term: money you will potentially need within one to two years.
 For short-term money, you should choose safe investments like savings accounts and certificates of deposits (CDs) offered by most banks and credit unions.

-- Mid-term: Money you will potentially need within 3-9 years.
+- Mid-term: money you will potentially need within three to nine years.
 For mid-term money, consider a balanced fund.

 - Long-term: money you will not need for 10+ years.
 For long-term money, choose growth investments, like index mutual funds that invest in stocks.